jtaufiq1/learningArea/0x1_sysAdmin/linux/0x1_fundamentals.md

 ## System Locale & Date and Time
 Display/Configure date and time, System wide Locale settings

-- date command
+* date
 	```bash
 	$ date # prints current date and time to terminal
 	```

-- datetimectl command (prints date and time in more details)
+* datetimectl command (prints date and time in more details)
  	```bash
 	$ datetimectl
 	```
 	More information can found in ```man date, man timedatectl```

-- System wide locale settings. config file **/etc/locale.conf** is read during early boot stage by systemd daemon.
+* System wide locale settings. config file **/etc/locale.conf** is read during early boot stage by systemd daemon.
 	All services on the system inherits this config.
 Service or user config can override the system wide locale config.